-SPRINGFIELD (AP) — The Illinois Senate has approved a measure that would create a state-governed "insurance exchange" so individuals and small businesses can shop for health care coverage as required by President Obama's health law.
+SPRINGFIELD (AP) – The Illinois Senate agreed Thursday to create a state-governed “health insurance exchange” where individuals and small businesses could shop for coverage as required by President Barack Obama’s health law.

-The exchange will guide people through the purchase of health and dental plans.
-It will also help qualified businesses enroll employees in health insurance plans.
+The marketplace is expected to guide people through the purchase of health and dental insurance plans.
+It also would help qualified businesses enroll their employees in health insurance plans.

 The Affordable Care Act – Obama’s signature domestic achievement – calls for almost all Americans to have health insurance beginning in 2014 or pay a penalty.
 New insurance marketplaces are scheduled to be operating in every state on Oct.
 1. Illinois will begin an exchange this year through a federal partnership, but Gov. Pat Quinn hopes to establish a state-run marketplace for coverage starting in 2015.

 The legislative proposal creates the exchange’s governing board, and it provides that its 11 members should be appointed by the governor and represent minority groups, people with disabilities, labor and small businesses, among others.
 The bill also establishes a series of recusal procedures and conflict of interest rules that members must abide by.

 The board would review the health plans offered through the exchange to verify that they meet various standards including affordability and quality of care.

 Industry estimates show that operating the exchange will cost between $54 million and $89 million.

 The Illinois Senate has now approved two major pieces of Obama’s health overhaul law: the expansion of Medicaid to cover many low-income people without children at home and the state-governed insurance marketplace where middle-income people will be able to get financial subsidies to help pay for coverage.

 Jim Duffett of the Campaign for Better Health Care, a consumer group that supports the national health law, said he was hopeful the House would approve both proposals next week.